NREL/OpenStudio-HPXML/docs/source/workflow_inputs.rst

   ``cooling_setpoint``             F      Thermostat cooling setpoint schedule.
 No ``water_heater_setpoint``        F      Water heater setpoint schedule.
 No ``water_heater_operating_mode``  0/1    Heat pump water heater operating mode schedule.
 0=standard, 1=heat pump only.
-No ``battery``                      -1:1   Battery charging/discharging schedule.
+No ``battery``                      frac   Battery schedule.
+Positive for charging, negative for discharging.
 No ``vacancy``                      0/1    Vacancy schedule.
 0=occupied, 1=vacant.
 Automatically overrides other columns.
 N/A
   ===============================  =====  ==============================================================================  ===================

 Columns with units of `frac` must be normalized to MAX=1; that is, these schedules only define *when* energy is used, not *how much* energy is used.
-The ``battery`` column units of `-1:1` means fractional schedule values can range from -1 to 1.
-Battery is charging power when values are positive and discharging power when values are negative.
 Example schedule CSV files are provided in the ``HPXMLtoOpenStudio/resources/schedule_files`` directory.

 The schedule file must have a full year of data even if the simulation is not an entire year.